ed29/linux/README.md

-# linux with x11 and openbox custom configure
+# Linux with x11 and openbox custom configure

+Install linux minimal, x window server, openbox, then do some configures for it, that is it, a simple operate system.

-## installed rpm for centos 7 :
+## Installed rpm for centos 7 :

 * epel-release
 * xorg-x11-server-xorg